Best Jordan Travel Tips

 If the thought of a trip to Jordan sparks your wanderlust and you plan your Jordan itinerary, do not worry – I’ve got all the advice you need!

-People go crazy for this country and it’s easy to see whyThe people are warm and hospitable; plus there’re incredible sights & attractions, delicious food, AND an overall sense of security.
+People go crazy for this country and it’s easy to see why.
+The people are warm and hospitable; plus there are incredible sights & attractions, delicious food, AND an overall sense of security.
 Don’t know where or how to start?
 Let me help with these ultimate travel tips straight from my experiences in Jordan – guaranteed awesome fun ahead!

 Jordan Visa

-There is a cost attached ($56) for all people, but it’ll grant you entry into this amazing country for 30 days straight and make your trip that much more enjoyable… plus if bought with a Jordan Pass (which includes other awesome benefits!) it gets even better value wise 😉
+There is a cost attached ($56) for all people, but it’ll grant you entry into this amazing country for 30 days straight and make your trip that much more enjoyable… plus if bought with a Jordan Pass (which includes other awesome benefits!) it gets even better value wise.

 Jordan Pass

 Jordan is an amazing place to visit – and with the right research, you can make it a fairly affordable one.
 Grabbing yourself the Jordan Pass will save you time AND money!
-Priced at just $100, this pass gets not only your entrance visa upon arrival covered but also gives access to major attractions like Petra (usually around $70 for day passes) and Jerash.
+Priced at aroung $100, this pass gets not only your entrance visa upon arrival covered but also gives access to major attractions like Petra (usually around $70 for day passes) and Jerash.

 Best Time to Visit Jordan